Website icon Xpert.Digital

 1. Automated shelving systems

-2. Robotic solutions
+2. Robot solutions

 Suitable for:

-3. Warehouse management systems (LVS)
+3. Warehouse management systems (WMS)

 Sustainability in warehouse logistics

-1. Energy efficient storage systems
+1. Energy-efficient storage systems

 2. Sustainable building materials

-3. Optimization of storage density
+3. Optimization of bearing density

 Future developments